 Open bites aren’t typically a medical issue, especially when they are minor.
 However, a lot of people choose to correct their open bite for the sake of their overall oral health.
 After all, open bites put undue extra stress on the teeth that do connect, causing enamel erosion.
 Other people might have irregular speech patterns, and some suffer from jaw pain and soreness, too.
 And understandably, a lot of people don’t like how their open bite makes their smile look, either.

-In today’s advanced dentistry, there are lots of different ways to fix a crooked smile.
+With today’s advanced dentistry, there are lots of different ways to fix a crooked smile.
 Invisalign is one of the most well-known ones.
 But can Invisalign fix an open bite?
 In this guide, we’ll cover everything there is to know about Invisalign and open bites.

 How Does Invisalign Work to Fix Open Bite?